infinum/eightshift-docs/website/forms/php/helpers.md

 ### esFormRenderForm

 If you want to output a form in a custom template or block, you can use this helper to do so.

-However, it is important to note that this helper has limitations and doesn't provide all the functionality that a block editor does.
+Please note that not all functionalities are available, and certain options might not be available.

 ```php
 if (\function_exists('esFormRenderForm')) {